geoexamplaristheoretikus/Luftikus/README.md

 - 1x DS18B20 Sensors
 - 1x Relay or MOSFET
 - 1x USB-b cable and charger
-- 1x outdoor case for the
+- 1x case for the outdoor DHT22

 As a relay one can use a

 *"Raspberry Pi" 5V/230V 1-CH Relay*.

-In case you have you do not trust these cheap relays, you can use a *MOSFET* (e.g. *IRF520*) with some (12V) DC-source to switch some mono-stable relay.
+In case, you do not trust these cheap relays, you can use a *MOSFET* (e.g. *IRF520*) with some (12V) DC-source to switch some mono-stable relay.
 This also works if you want to directly switch the power of your DC-fan.